cal3368/Chess/docs/Proposal.md

 A summary description of the overall goal of the project.

 We are going to create a chess game using concepts learned throughout the semester.
 This includes IO interaction between two users to display the chess board and pieces.
 We also want to implement input validation for valid moves and a coordinate grid to represent each point on the board from a-h and 1-8.
-Chess pieces have to moved and removed correctly and when a king piece is checked, the player is warned and must move the king out of check.
+We will symbolically represent each type of piece in its current location on the board.
+Chess pieces have to be moved and removed correctly and when a king piece is checked, the player is warned and must move the king out of check.
+When checkmate is reached the players will be notified of who won and the game will end.
+We need to define a situation for a draw occurring.
 Castling is not added?
+We may attempt to include a timed option to for timed games of chess.
+We will follow the rules of a traditional chess game.

 ## Additional Details